 The Deschutes County Veterans Intervention Strategy bi-monthly meetings are scheduled for the second and fourth Monday of each month at 1:30 PM.
+Should the participant group be insufficient to necessitate two meetings, only the fourth Monday meeting will occur.

 These meeting occurs at either the Central Oregon Vet Center (1645 NE Forbes Rd # 105, Bend, OR 97701) or at the Deschutes County Circuit Courthouse (91100 NW Bond St, Bend, OR 97703).
-Enrolled veterans are notified of which locations or meetings each month they are required to attend.
+Enrolled Veterans are notified of which locations or meetings each month they are required to attend.
 No one will be allowed into the VIS meetings under the influence of alcohol or non-prescribed controlled substances.

 If the State of Oregon is under healthcare restrictions the meetings will be held virtually and participants will receive a meeting link via email to participate virtually.
-If a veteran is verifiably ill or in residential treatment they may request to participate virtually, but they must have access to a private room with internet, and a computer with video and audio capabilities.
+If a Veteran is verifiably ill or in residential treatment they may request to participate virtually, but they must have access to a private room with internet, and a computer with video and audio capabilities.

 Veterans will be required to report to the VIS meetings in person, monthly, or as directed by the VIS Interagency Team.
-As the veterans progress through the program, most will have the opportunity to attend fewer VIS meetings in recognition of their positive accomplishments.
+As the Veterans progress through the program, most will have the opportunity to attend fewer VIS meetings in recognition of their positive accomplishments.